 Cynthia L. Counts has more than 25 years of trial and appellate experience.
-Over the course of her career, she has established a practice focusing on media and First Amendment law.
-Ms. Counts defends individuals, newspapers, websites, television stations and small businesses in libel, copyright and trademark infringement claims, as well as breach of contract, invasion of privacy, fraud and promissory estoppel cases.
-She has represented well-established media companies, newspapers, broadcasters and publishing companies in prepublication review and emergency court hearings to contest motions for injunctions as unconstitutional prior restraints, to quash subpoenas on the basis of reporter’s privilege and to gain access to court proceedings or public documents.
+Over the course of the past two decades she has built a national media law practice.
+She is best known for an aggressive motions practice, and has had consistent success in winning cases in the early stages of litigation.
+She focuses on libel, privacy, false advertising, newsgathering torts, copyright, media and First Amendment law.
+Ms. Counts defends not only media, telecom companies, and other corporate clients, but also smaller individuals, newspapers, websites, television stations and small businesses in libel, copyright and trademark infringement claims, as well as breach of contract, invasion of privacy, fraud and promissory estoppel cases.
 Ms. Counts has been at the forefront of the quest for a broad application of Georgia’s anti-SLAPP statute, enacted in 1996 to provide an early mechanism for the dismissal of harassing libel litigation.

 Ms. Counts is a sought-after commentator and writer on libel, privacy, Internet, the First Amendment and open government law.
-In 2014, she became a member and is on the Governing Committee of the American Bar Association Forum on Communications Law..
-Ms. Counts is an adjunct professor teaching media law at Emory University Law School.
-She has been selected as one of Georgia’s Super Lawyers and is AV® Preeminent Peer Review rated by Martindale-Hubbell.
+She also has been selected as one of Georgia’s Super Lawyers and is AV® Preeminent Peer Review rated by Martindale-Hubbell.
+She was also listed in Chambers USA: America's Leading Lawyers for Business.

 Education: 1992 graduate of the University of Georgia School of Law and a 1989 graduate of the University of North Carolina at Chapel Hill, with honors.